Ghahfarokhi/ATG_CRISPRess2_to_RIMA2/README.md

 For detailed description of CRISPResso functionalities and alternative ways of installation refer to its official github page: https://github.com/pinellolab/CRISPResso2

 ### Run CRISPResso
 Run CRISPResso with a desired set of paramaters (`-a` and `-g` are required parameters for RIMA analysis).
-For this guideline, the following codes uses the test fastq data that are provided withinn this repository with the following amplicon sequence "CGAGTCTAGAGGGCCCGTTTAAACCCGCTGGGCCATGGGCTATGAGTACAGGTCATGTACGGCCTCATAGTGGTACAGTAGTGACTCAAGACGATAGTTACCGGATAAGGCGCAGCGGTCGGGCTGAACGGGGGGTTCGTGCACACAGCCCAGCTTGGAGCGAACGACCTACACCGAACTGAGATACCTACAGCGTGAGCTA" and guide sequence "CTATGAGTACAGGTCATGTA" (also provided in a fasta format in `test_data/01_fastq_examples/reference_and_guide_sequence.fasta`).
+For this guideline, the following codes uses the test fastq data that are provided withinn this repository with the following amplicon ref and guide sequences:

 ```
+cd test_data

 CRISPResso -r1 01_fastq_examples/example_DMSO.fastq -a CGAGTCTAGAGGGCCCGTTTAAACCCGCTGGGCCATGGGCTATGAGTACAGGTCATGTACGGCCTCATAGTGGTACAGTAGTGACTCAAGACGATAGTTACCGGATAAGGCGCAGCGGTCGGGCTGAACGGGGGGTTCGTGCACACAGCCCAGCTTGGAGCGAACGACCTACACCGAACTGAGATACCTACAGCGTGAGCTA -g CTATGAGTACAGGTCATGTA -o 02_crispresso_examples/

 CRISPResso -r1 01_fastq_examples/example_NHEJi.fastq -a CGAGTCTAGAGGGCCCGTTTAAACCCGCTGGGCCATGGGCTATGAGTACAGGTCATGTACGGCCTCATAGTGGTACAGTAGTGACTCAAGACGATAGTTACCGGATAAGGCGCAGCGGTCGGGCTGAACGGGGGGTTCGTGCACACAGCCCAGCTTGGAGCGAACGACCTACACCGAACTGAGATACCTACAGCGTGAGCTA -g CTATGAGTACAGGTCATGTA -o 02_crispresso_examples/

+cd ..

+python ATG_CRISPResso2_to_RIMA2.py  --out ./test_data/04_RIMA/

 ```

-The test fastq files provided in `test_data/01_fastq_examples/` as example are simulated for two samples transfected with SpyCas9 and a sgRNA, and treated with either DMSO or an NHEJ-inhibitory compound (NHEJi).
+The test fastq files provided in `test_data/01_fastq_examples/` are simulated for two samples transfected with SpyCas9 and a sgRNA, and treated with either DMSO or an NHEJ-inhibitory compound (NHEJi).

 See CRISPResso output for DMSO and NHEJi samples:
 * [CRISPResso_on_example_DMSO.html](https://ghahfarokhi.github.io/ATG_CRISPResso2_To_RIMA2/test_data/02_crispresso_examples/02_crispresso_examples/CRISPResso_on_example_DMSO.html)